 What if we didn't know the provider is excluded?
 Do we have to check all the providers in our database against an exclusion list?

-Because it is impractical to screen providers for exclusion (and for plenty of other reasons), I highly recommend you invest in a PPE service if you don't already have one.
+Because it is impractical to screen providers for exclusion (and for plenty of other reasons), I highly recommend you invest in a PPE service with your pharmacy switch vendor if you don't already have one.
 If you are currently enrolled in one, it is probably worth giving them a call to be sure they offer the same level of provider screening.

 OIG maintains the List of Excluded Individuals and Entities (LEIE) and updates the list monthly.
-For this reason, best-practice is to check the database not only at hire but also monthly afterwards.
+For this reason, the best practice is to check the online database at hire and then do monthly screenings checks.
 It is very likely that it is even a law in your state, considering CMS pushed state Medicaid directors 10 years ago to require monthly exclusion checks.

-Also, most insurance companies require as part of their credentialing process that the pharmacy attest to checking all staff members within 90 days of hire and monthly afterwards.
+Also, most insurance companies require as part of their credentialing process that the pharmacy attest to checking all staff members within 90 days of hire and then on a monthly basis.
 Because of the need to attest to doing so, the best thing to do is to have it documented (see below).
 From my experience re-credentialing pharmacies this attestation is on virtually every application.

-OIG and state lists won't match, partially because of inadequate communication between them, so it is best to check both databases once monthly.
+OIG and state list of providers won't match, partially because of inadequate communication between them, so it is best to check both databases once monthly.

 Where can I find my state database?
 This article did the work for you and compiled a directory of all state databases as well as provide some additional information.